-LIZ MARSHALL is a multi award winning Canadian filmmaker who has written, directed, produced, and filmed socially conscious impactful documentaries since the 1990s, with diverse teams.
+LIZ MARSHALL is an award-winning Canadian filmmaker who has written, directed, produced, and filmed socially conscious, character-driven documentaries since the 1990s, with diverse teams.

 Currently, Liz is focused on a global impact and distribution campaign for MEAT THE FUTURE.
-She is writing her first narrative fiction script with an old friend, and developing new documentary projects.
+She’s writing her first narrative fiction script, and developing new documentary projects.

-Liz Marshall’s work has taken her around the globe to West and sub-Saharan Africa, the Middle East, South and South East Asia, East and Central Europe, Central and South America, and across the United States and Canada.
+Liz’s work has taken her around the globe to West and sub-Saharan Africa, the Middle East, South and South East Asia, Central and Eastern Europe, Central and South America, and across Canada and the United States.

-Marshall’s films are seen by diverse audiences, and have been released theatrically, on streaming and digital platforms, for global broadcast, at top-tier film festivals, seen by hundreds of grassroots communities, influencers and celebrities, at museums, a Tragically Hip rock concert, for world leaders, and are distributed within the educational market.
+Her films have been released theatrically, on streaming and digital platforms, for global broadcasters, at top-tier film festivals, for hundreds of grassroots communities, for influencers and celebrities, at museums, a Tragically Hip rock concert, for world leaders, and are distributed within the educational market.

-See full portfolio here, including short films, music videos and music documentaries.
+See Liz Marshall’s full portfolio here, including short films, music videos and music documentaries.

 Rent and purchase films here.

-Liz Marshall’s feature-length work explores visionary themes through strong characters; creating evocative links between human, environmental and animal rights.
-Since 2009, she has directed and produced consciousness-raising and solution-focused documentaries about the world water crisis, featuring Maude Barlow, WATER ON THE TABLE (2010); nonhuman animal sentience and rights, featuring Jo-Anne McArthur, THE GHOSTS IN OUR MACHINE (2013); the utopian back-to-the-land movement of the 1970s, featuring Liz’s parents Grainger Cowie and Diane Marshall, MIDIAN FARM (2018); the revolutionary birth of the slaughter-free “cell-based” meat industry, featuring Dr. Uma Valeti, MEAT THE FUTURE (2020).
+Since 2009, she has directed and produced consciousness-raising and solution-focused documentaries about the world’s water crisis, featuring Maude Barlow, WATER ON THE TABLE (2010); nonhuman animal sentience and rights, featuring Jo-Anne McArthur, THE GHOSTS IN OUR MACHINE (2013); the utopian back-to-the-land movement of the 1970s, featuring Liz’s parents Grainger Cowie and Diane Marshall, MIDIAN FARM (2018); the revolutionary birth of the slaughter-free “cell-based” meat industry, featuring Dr. Uma Valeti, MEAT THE FUTURE (2020).

-The reach and effectiveness of the critically acclaimed documentary THE GHOSTS IN OUR MACHINE, is reflected in a global impact evaluation report funded by the Doc Society.
+The effectiveness of the critically acclaimed documentary THE GHOSTS IN OUR MACHINE, is reflected in a global impact evaluation report funded by the Doc Society.

 Read report here.